PKU-Alignment/omnisafe/docs/source/index.rst

             Robust Code
             ^^^^^^^^^^^
-            OmniSafe tutorial gives a **code-level** introduction in each algorithm introduction, allowing learners who are new to Safe RL theory to understand how to relate algorithmic ideas to code and give experts in the field of Safe RL new insights into algorithm implementation.
+            The OmniSafe tutorial provides **a comprehensive introduction** to each algorithm, including a detailed explanation of the code implementation.
+Beginners can easily understand the connection between the algorithmic concepts and the code, while experts can gain valuable insights into Safe RL by studying the code-level details of each algorithm.

 .. _`RL`: https://en.wikipedia.org/wiki/Reinforcement_learning